Caliphate (TV series): Plot

-The story starts with Pervin, a young Muslim woman from Sweden who lives under ISIS rule in Raqqa, Syria, with her Islamic State member husband Husam and their newborn daughter Latifa.
-Disillusioned with life in ISIS-controlled Raqqa, Pervin is looking to return to Sweden.
-After acquiring a cell phone from her neighbor and friend Tine (who is dragged away from Pervin's home, where she was hiding trying to escape being forced to remarry after her husband's death), she contacts Dolores, an anti-radicalization advocate in Sweden.
+The story starts with Pervin, a young Muslim woman from Sweden who lives in Raqqa, the capital of ISIS-controlled Syria, with her husband Husam, a member of the Islamic State and their newborn daughter Latifa.
+Disillusioned with life in Syria, Pervin decides to return to Sweden.
+After acquiring a cell phone from her neighbor and friend Tine (who is dragged away from Pervin's home, where she was hiding— she was trying to escape while being forced to remarry after her husband's death), she contacts Dolores, an anti-radicalization activist in Sweden.
 Dolores puts Pervin in touch with Fatima, who is an agent of the Swedish Security Service.
-Fatima is at odds with the leadership due to some previous incident with "Lorentz".
-Fatima starts talking with Pervin over the phone, and tries to work her for intelligence related to a terror attack being planned in Sweden, in exchange for a safe return to Sweden for Pervin and her daughter.
+Fatima is at odds with the leadership due to a previous incident with a person named "Lorentz".
+Fatima talks to with Pervin over the phone, and tries to work her for intelligence related to a terror attack being planned in Sweden, in exchange for a safe return to Sweden for Pervin, her husband and their daughter.

-Pervin tells Fatima about "Al Musafir" or the Traveler, who is in Sweden and is planning the attack.
-Al Musafir is Ibrahim "Ibbe" Haddad, who is working as a teacher's assistant in a high school, while recruiting others into the terror attack.
-He has already successfully recruited two brothers – Jacob, a former prisoner and alcoholic, and Emil, the younger, sensitive, and mentally disabled sibling.
-The two have a tense relationship with their mother, who clearly favors Emil and looks down on Jacob not only for his past but for his conversion to Islam.
-Under a different identity, Ibbe also recruits Miryam, who was raised in Baghdad, and promises her marriage in exchange for her work in his plans.
+Pervin tells Fatima about a man named "Al Musafir" or the Traveler, who is in Sweden and is planning the attack.
+Al Musafir is Ibrahim "Ibbe" Haddad, who is working as a teacher's assistant in a high school, while recruiting others into his terror plan.
+He has successfully recruited two brothers – Jakob, a former prisoner and alcoholic, and Emil, the younger, mentally disabled sibling.
+The brothers have a strained relationship with their mother, who favors Emil and looks down on Jakob not only for his past but also for his conversion to Islam.
+Under a different identity, Ibbe also recruits Miryam, who was raised in Baghdad, and promises to get her married in exchange for her help in his plans.

-Ibbe simultaneously tries to radicalize young girls at the high school by sharing ISIS recruitment videos and propaganda.
+Ibbe radicalizes young girls at the school by sharing ISIS recruitment videos and propaganda.
 He successfully recruits Sulle, a Palestine activist, and her friend Kerima, both 15-year-old girls who start wearing the hijab and taking lessons in following Sharia law.
-The girls are shown pictures of palaces and told that if they moved to the Islamic Caliphate, they could live in luxury and be part of something special by marrying jihadist fighters.
-Sulle's parents wise up to their daughter's radicalization, and try to stop her by threatening to marry her off to a relative in Jordan.
-Sulle inadvertently pulls her 13-year-old sister Lisha into the Islamic extremist ideology, the implications of which are not fully realized until later in the show.
-At home, Kerima is physically abused by her alcoholic father, who has Post-Traumatic Stress Disorder after having fought in the Second Chechen War; stalking her, Ibbe takes Kerima into his home to indoctrinate her further.
+The girls are shown pictures of golden palaces and told that if they moved to the Islamic Caliphate, they could live in luxury and be part of something special by marrying terrorists.
+Sulle's parents become aware to their daughter's radicalization, and try to stop her by threatening to marry her off to a relative in Jordan.
+Sulle inadvertently pulls her 13-year-old sister Lisha into the Islamic extremist ideology, the implications of which are not fully realized.
+At home, Kerima is physically abused by her alcoholic father, who has Post-Traumatic Stress Disorder after having fought in the Second Chechen War.
+Following her, Ibbe takes Kerima into his home to indoctrinate her further.